Kirstie Allsopp: Background

-Allsopp is the daughter of Charles Allsopp, 6th Baron Hindlip, a former chairman of Christie's, by his marriage to Fiona Victoria Jean Atherley McGowan (1947–2014).
-She has a younger brother, Henry, and two younger sisters, Sofie and Natasha.
+Allsopp is the eldest child and daughter of Charles Allsopp, 6th Baron Hindlip, a former chairman of Christie's, by his marriage to Fiona Victoria Jean Atherley McGowan (1947–2014).
+She has a younger brother, Henry William (b.
+1973), and two younger sisters, Sofie (b.
+1980) and Natasha Fiona (b.
+1986).
 Owing to her father's peerage, she is entitled to use the courtesy style The Honourable Kirstie Allsopp.
 The designer and businesswoman Cath Kidston is her cousin.

 She attended ten schools as a child, including St Clotilde's in Lechlade, Gloucestershire, and Bedales near Petersfield, Hampshire.
-After spending time in India teaching English, Allsopp returned to the UK and began a series of positions, working for Country Living and Food & Homes Magazine and her mother's business, Hindlip & Prentice Interiors, and studying at Christie's.
+After spending time in India teaching English, Allsopp returned to the UK and began a series of positions, working for Country Living and Food & Home magazines and at Hindlip & Prentice Interiors, and she studied Art History at Christie's.

 Allsopp set up her own home search company, Kirmir, in 1996, focusing on top end purchases in Central and West London.

 In August 2014, Allsopp was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 Personal life

-Her partner is property developer Ben Andersen, and they have two sons, born in 2006 and 2008.
-She is also stepmother to her partner's two children from a previous relationship.
-They live in London.
+Her husband is property developer Ben Andersen, and they have two sons, Bay (b.
+2006) and Oscar (b.
+2008).
+The couple married, at Grosvenor Chapel in Mayfair, in January 2025, after 21 years together.
+Allsopp is also stepmother to Andersen's two sons from a previous relationship.
+They live in Notting Hill, London.

-In 2009 they and family bought and restored a house called Meadowgate, in rural Devon.
+In 2008 Allsopp and her family bought and restored a house called Meadowgate, in Welcombe in rural Devon.
 It had been empty for 39 years.
 The restoration and interior decorating were the subject of the TV series Kirstie's Homemade Home.
-It was again the setting for her Kirstie's Homemade Christmas programme, showing people how to have an individual Christmas using secondhand and homemade products such as wreaths from material found from nearby wood.
+It was again the setting for her Kirstie's Homemade Christmas programme, showing people how to have an individual Christmas using secondhand and homemade products such as wreaths from material found from nearby woods.

-In 2014, Allsopp revealed to The Times that her mother, who died on 6 January aged 66 from breast cancer, had been buried, at her own request, in a wicker coffin, in the garden of her Dorset home.

-In June 2022 Allsopp claimed to have accidentally swallowed an Apple AirPod while taking vitamins, she was able to regurgitate the AirPod without medical assistance.
+Allsopp was criticised in 2022 for comments she made about people not being able to purchase housing, arguing many people are not willing to make enough sacrifices like cutting out coffee, Netflix, and going to the gym.
+Allsopp, who received financial support from her family to purchase her first home, claimed "...there are loads of people who can [make sacrifices] and don’t."
+Following criticism Allsopp posted several responses on Twitter before quitting the platform.